Virasoro algebra: W-algebras

 W-algebras are associative algebras which contain the Virasoro algebra, and which play an important role in two-dimensional conformal field theory.
 Among W-algebras, the Virasoro algebra has the particularity of being a Lie algebra.

 Affine Lie algebras

 The Virasoro algebra is a subalgebra of the universal enveloping algebra of any affine Lie algebra, as shown by the Sugawara construction.
 In this sense, affine Lie algebras are extensions of the Virasoro algebra.

 Meromorphic vector fields on Riemann surfaces

 The Virasoro algebra is a central extension of the Lie algebra of meromorphic vector fields with two poles on a genus 0 Riemann surface.

 On a higher-genus compact Riemann surface, the Lie algebra of meromorphic vector fields with two poles also has a central extension, which is a generalization of the Virasoro algebra.
 This can be further generalized to supermanifolds.

 Vertex algebras and conformal algebras

 The Virasoro algebra also has vertex algebraic and conformal algebraic counterparts, which basically come from arranging all the basis elements into generating series and working with single objects.

 History

+The Witt algebra (the Virasoro algebra without the central extension) was discovered by É. Cartan (1909).
+Its analogues over finite fields were studied by E. Witt in about the 1930s.

+The central extension of the Witt algebra that gives the Virasoro algebra was first found (in characteristic p > 0) by R. E. Block (1966, page 381) and independently rediscovered (in characteristic 0) by I. M. Gelfand and Dmitry Fuchs (1969).